Freddie Brown (cricketer): Personality

 There are widely contrasting views about Brown's personality.
 He was well-liked in Australia when he captained England there in 1950–51 as recorded by O'Reilly (see above).
 According to Kay, Brown had a hearty appetite for food and drink and was combative and forceful by nature, which endeared him to the Australian public.
 Jack Fingleton commented: "With his sun-hat on, a 'kerchief tied round his neck, and ambling jovially in the field, Freddie Brown lacked only a wisp of straw in his mouth to make him look like the original Farmer Brown".
 On the other hand, professional players viewed Brown's silk neckerchief with contempt as it "enhanced the impression of a bumptious windbag".
 Brown was considered "a bully who preyed on weakness or quirk of character".

 When the eighteen-year-old Brian Close was out to a poor stroke on his Ashes debut in 1950–51, Brown was extremely unsympathetic to Close who became distressed by his experiences on the tour.
-John Kay wrote Brown gave the youngsters Berry and Close "every encouragement and seldom complained at their repeated failures" and "the Yorkshire all-rounder was not as co-operative as he might as been".
+John Kay wrote Brown gave the youngsters Berry and Close "every encouragement and seldom complained at their repeated failures" and "the Yorkshire all-rounder was not as co-operative as he might have been".

 Brown caused problems for Fred Trueman when he managed the English cricket team in Australia in 1958–59.
 Trueman and others believed that people like Brown and his colleague Gubby Allen "epitomised the pompous nature of English cricket in the days of amateurs and professionals, gentlemen and players".
 It was not just professionals as Brown quarreled with the amateur Trevor Bailey, which led to long-standing mutual antipathy.
 In Trueman's autobiography, he refers to Brown as "a snob, bad-mannered, ignorant and a bigot".
 Trueman made a formal complaint about Brown to the team captain, Peter May.
 Although May was another public school-educated amateur, he supported Trueman and told Brown to "act in a manner befitting someone with managerial responsibility".
 Tom Graveney commented on the lack of team spirit on the tour, saying that "Freddie Brown, in particular, did a very bad job" and was rude to several team members.
 Graveney called Brown "a very stuck-up individual – at least when he was sober".
 Kay said Brown had a tendency to be bombastic in speech and could be forthright and ruthless, sometimes being churlish and rude to sensation-seeking reporters, but was always ready to talk amicably to genuine cricket journalists.